Friends of the Columbia Gorge Staff

 Stan Hall, Content/PR Specialist

-As content specialist, Stan is one of the voices of the organization, writing for our social media and fundraising appeals.
+Stan is one of the voices of the organization, writing for our social media and public-relations communications.
 Stan came to Friends in 2012 with a background in journalism and the educational publishing industry.
 A native of Atlanta, GA, a city not generally associated with smart growth and conservation, Stan moved to Oregon in 1997 and remembers being awestruck by the Gorge's natural, unspoiled beauty and impressed by its coexistence with a major metropolitan area.
 In addition to his work with Friends, Stan plays multiple instruments and writes songs for two different Portland indie music projects.

 Maegan joined Friends in 2010, bringing a background in program development and community outreach as a Recreation Program Supervisor at Hillsboro Parks & Recreation.
 Maegan organizes Friends' hiking program, stewardship activities, and youth program to promote personal recreational and stewardship responsibility.
 She has also served on the Board of Directors for the Hillsboro Schools Foundation and volunteered as a hut warden with the Department of Conservation in New Zealand.
 A native Oregonian who grew up on an agricultural farm in the Willamette Valley, Maegan is an outdoors enthusiast, has a deep appreciation for the Gorge's inspiring beauty, and looks forward to becoming a wildflower expert.